 Who does it apply to?

-The new requirement to keep a PSC register applies to:
+The requirement to keep a PSC register applies to:

-All companies formed before and after the effective date of 6th April 2016 are affected.
+All companies formed before and after the effective dates of 6th April 2016 and 26th June 2017 are affected.
 Even dormant companies will still need to keep a register of people with significant control.

-The new requirement however does not apply to Sole traders, Limited Partnerships (LPs), co-operative societies, community benefit societies and Charitable Incorporated Organisations (CIOs).
+The new requirement however does not apply to Sole traders, co-operative societies, community benefit societies and Charitable Incorporated Organisations (CIOs).
 Companies that must comply with Chapter 5 of the Disclosure and Transparency Rules (‘DTR5 Issuer’) are further excluded.

 The confirmation statement can be submitted at any time (and more than once) in any 12 month review period and a new review period of 12 months will be set from the date of the last confirmation statement.

 New companies formed or created after 30th June 2016 must also include a statement of initial significant control, detailing people with significant control when the company is formed.